normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/StreamProcessingWrapup.md

-# TODO List Task Assignments

-In our TODO List application each task in a TODO list can be assigned to a user.
-We want to use a Lambda function to notifiy users when they have been assigned a task.
-To implement this we need to implement the following steps.
+# Stream processing wrap up

+Now we have completed deploying a Lambda function that handles processing service events.
+In this example we are handling changes done to or DynamoDB Stream but we could just easily used Lambda to handle events for when our applications upload objects to S3 or send messages to SQS queues.
+Lambda takes care of our scaling needs so all we had focus on was our business logic.

+To recap in this section we covered:

-* Enable a DynamoDB Stream for our TODOList table
+* DynamoDB Streams
-* Write and Deploy a Lambda function
+* Deploying Lambda Functions
-* Configure DynamoDB Stream as a source for Lambda function
+* Configuring Event Sources for Lambda Functions
+* Testing and Troubleshooting of Lambda functions

 <!-- Generated Navigation -->
 ---